 Currently, we are seeing 10, 20 or even 30 percent increases to monthly utility bills.
 Knowing how to lock in a fixed rate and create budgetary certainty can be of great benefit to consumers.

 This guide identifies local assistance programs as well as contact information for your utility provider.
-Should you have any concerns other than those addressed in this guide or encounter difficulty securing assistance, I have established a phone number and email address to seek assistance from my staff.
 The safety and security of County residents must be a priority for government, and my office is here to help

 What to look for when locking in a third-party provider